-“The IFP provided me with a new lens that allowed me to see the world differently.
+“The IFP gave me a new lens that allowed me to see the world in a different light.
 The classroom became a borderless world of learning wherein ideas were shared, opinions challenged, mentors formed and teaching techniques discovered,” observed Regine Cinco of the Philippines, a recent IFP graduate.

-In the 2017 IFP edition, 22 professors from five continents and of 15 nationalities gathered on the Barcelona campus.
+In the 2017 IFP edition, 22 professors who represented five continents and 15 nationalities gathered on the Barcelona campus.
 Guided by IESE faculty experts, participants expanded their knowledge of key management education fundamentals, including course design, effective communication, case writing and dynamic teaching methodologies, with an emphasis on the case study method.
 They also gained a framework to identify their unique strengths and areas for improvement.

 Many Nationalities, One Way to Learn

 IFP Academic Director Prof. Miguel Ángel Ariño emphasizes how the program is designed to challenge the status quo of the participants’ academic work.
 “We want them to go beyond merely sharing scientific knowledge.
 It is a learning experience, not just an exchange,” he said.

 Beyond the formal IFP curriculum, the cultural richness and international interchange catalyzed by the diverse backgrounds of the participants provide a singular global experience.
 In the last edition, 86% of participants were international, hailing from South Africa, Croatia, the Philippines, Pakistan, Ivory Coast, Equador, Kenya, Mexico, Bulgaria and Poland.

 In addition to the two residential weeks of the program, participants have the opportunity to experience online teaching through online discussion of cases for two weeks in their home countries.